hasib2003/Learnable-TCAV/readme.md

 src/misc/

 ### Results
-The table below summarizes the impact of the CAV-based correction on model performance.\n\n#### Without Correction
+The table below summarizes the impact of the CAV-based correction on model performance.

+#### Without Correction
 - **Test Accuracy:** 48.6%
 - **Confusion Matrix:**